 To conclude, the immune bottleneck that ultimately leads to clonal expansion proves to be a powerful selection event in the case of antibiotic intervention.
 My results do not represent what happens in an infection where antibiotic-resistance arises de novo.
-However they highlight how important it is to keep track of the resistance landscape during infection with S. aureus, especially in patients with bacteraemia and recurrent infections where previous antibiotic treatment against S. aureus may have allowed the resistant clones to persist in the host.
+However, they highlight how important it is to keep track of the resistance landscape during infection with S. aureus, especially in patients with bacteraemia and recurrent infections where previous antibiotic treatment against S. aureus may have allowed the resistant clones to persist in the host.
 Also, antibiotic intervention could exert a selective pressure during colonisation of the host by S. aureus.
 With this prospect in mind, failure to follow guidelines on antibiotic use could make the treatment of patients infected with endogenous strains increasingly complicated.
 Similarly, highly resistant strains could be selected in animals in the farming industry and then transferred to humans.
 More research into interactions between antibiotics, the host, colonisation and infectious processes is thus needed if we aspire to retain antibiotics as `wonder-drugs´.

 Chapter 4: Intra-bacterial synergy in the pathogenesis of Staphylococcus aureus